techmunching/techmunching.github.io/_pages/buy-me-a-coffee.md

 ---
 title: "Buy me a coffee"
 permalink: "/buy-me-a-coffee.html"
+description: "Your small thank you would mean so much"
 ---

 Hi!
 We are team TechMunching, web designer & developer at WowThemes.net.
 The free items I create are my side projects and **Mundana for Jekyll** is one of them.
 You can find **all the work I release for free [here](https://www.wowthemes.net/category/free-themes-templates/)**.